How to Apply

 FINANCIAL AID

 Additional work-study opportunities and student loans are administered by Student Financial Services, University of Virginia, P.O.
-Box 400204, Charlottesville, VA 22904-4204 and can be reached at (434) 982-6000, or by visiting their website.
+Box 400204, Charlottesville, VA 22904-4204, and can be reached at (434) 982-6000, or by visiting their website.
 Please contact that office directly for application forms and information.
+In the fall and spring semesters, UVA graduate students can only undertake twenty hours per week of wage work unless they petition for an exception.
+The ENCW and ENWR courses our students teach count as ten hours of wage work per week per course.

 * By "residency is required," we mean that we are a full-time, traditional "in residence" graduate program and expect our MFA students to live in/near Charlottesville and attend classes and program events.
 We have had students live in nearby cities like Richmond or Lexington due to family or other needs, but we cannot alter our curriculum or teaching times to accommodate students who choose to commute.